University Administrative Policies

 Identifying CSAs will be coordinated by the Clery Act Compliance Officer and Clery staff.
 Because personnel and job duties change, someone who is a CSA one year may not be a CSA the following year, and vice versa.
 Identifying CSAs requires knowledge of the functions performed by employees in each department.
 Therefore, all UNM vice presidents, deans, department chairs, and other unit heads shall assist the Clery Act Compliance Officer and Clery staff in identifying persons within their areas who may be characterized as a CSA for purposes of the Clery Act.

 UNM’s compliance with the Clery Act depends on the cooperation of CSAs.
-A CSA who fails to fulfill his or her responsibilities in that role is violating this policy and may be subject to disciplinary action.
+A CSA who fails to fulfill their responsibilities in that role is violating this policy and may be subject to disciplinary action.

 5. Annual Clery Report